 Redonnet, B., Chollet, A., Fombonne, E., Bowes, L. and Melchior, M., 2012.
 Tobacco, alcohol, cannabis and other illegal drug use among young adults: the socioeconomic context.
 Drug and alcohol dependence, 121(3), pp.231-239.

 Reuben, A., Moffitt, T.E., Caspi, A., Belsky, D.W., Harrington, H., Schroeder, F., Hogan, S., Ramrakha, S., Poulton, R., and Danese, A., 2016.
-Lest we forget: comparing retrospective and prospective assessments of adverse childhood experiences in the prediction of adult health.
+Lest we forget: comparing retrospective and prospective assessments of adverse childhood experiences to predict adult health.
 Journal of Child Psychology and Psychiatry, 57(10), pp.1103-1112.

 Richardson, G.A., Larkby, C., Goldschmidt, L. and Day, N.L., 2013.
 Adolescent initiation of drug use: effects of prenatal cocaine exposure.
 Journal of the American Academy of Child & Adolescent Psychiatry, 52(1), pp.37-46.